When women got the right to vote in 50 countries

 Iraq granted women the right to vote in 1980; however, after the Gulf War in 1991 and subsequent leadership changes, many women's rights have been reversed, leaving women to continue their fight for equality.
 As of 2021, women occupied 29% of the political seats in Iraq, and women continue to run for office, working to increase their political quotas.

 After a campaign tied to universal suffrage rights and racial equality, women in Namibia won the right to vote in 1989.
 In 2021, women held 44% of the political seats in Namibia.
 Namibia recently implemented training in female representation in politics as part of its goal to obtain full gender equality by 2030.

 1990: Western Samoa

 In 1994, Omani women were awarded the right to vote and stand in parliamentary elections.
-While all women of the Gulf can now participate in elections, only 2% of Oman's political seats are made up of women, despite ongoing efforts to close the political gender gap.
+While all women of the Gulf can now participate in elections, only 2% of Oman's political seats were held by women in 2021, despite ongoing efforts to close the political gender gap.

-The first attempt to give women the right to vote and run for office in Kuwait was in 1973 when a bill was presented to parliament but was quickly overturned.
-Women continued to campaign for suffrage, and in 1999 a decree was issued by the emir, but was again overturned.
+The first attempt to give women the right to vote and run for office in Kuwait was in 1973, when a bill was presented to parliament but was quickly overturned.
+Women continued to campaign for suffrage, and in 1999 a decree was issued by the emir but was again overturned.
 In 2005, after multiple demonstrations and public rallies, the right to vote was finally granted.

 2011: Saudi Arabia